I/O

 Add data to an existing file without overwriting:

-The stream() function reads a file in batches, yielding one Table per batch.
-This lets you process files that are too large to fit in memory:
+When available, stream() will read a file in batches, yielding one Table per batch for processing files too large to fit in memory:

 for chunk in stream("huge.csv", batch: 1000) {